Analog Devices, Inc. [ADI] moving down – What are the long-term prospects?

 Shifting the focus to workforce efficiency, Analog Devices, Inc. [ADI] earns $365,309 for each employee under its payroll.
 Similarly, this company’s Receivables Turnover is 9.40 and its Total Asset Turnover is 0.29.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 0.91 and its Current Ratio is 1.32.
 This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.

-This stock’s Beta value is currently 1.27, which indicates that it is 4.46% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 39.43.
-This RSI score is good, suggesting this stock is neither overbought or oversold.
+This stock’s Beta value is currently 1.27, which indicates that it is 6.52% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 29.35.
+This stock, according to these metrics, is currently Oversold.

 Conclusion: Is Analog Devices, Inc. [ADI] a Reliable Buy?